awsdocs/aws-cloudhsm-user-guide/doc_source/oracle-tde.md

 **Important**
 You cannot use an Oracle instance in Amazon Relational Database Service \(Amazon RDS\) to integrate with AWS CloudHSM\.
 You must install Oracle Database on an Amazon EC2 instance\.
-You can't use Client SDK 5 for Oracle TDE integration\.
-For more information, see [AWS CloudHSM Client SDKs](use-hsm.md)\.

 Complete the following steps to accomplish Oracle TDE integration with AWS CloudHSM\.